J1 Visa Health Insurance

 Why it Matters

-Having J1 visa insurance for the U.S. is important not only because it's required for the immigration process, but also because if you become sick, get injured or are involved in an accident, the subsequent medical bills could cost up to hundreds of thousands of dollars without insurance.
+Having J1 visa insurance for the U.S. is important not only because it's required for the immigration process, but also because if you become sick, get injured or are involved in an accident, the subsequent medical bills could cost hundreds of thousands of dollars without insurance.
 Medical care is often much more expensive in the U.S. than in other countries, so it's imperative to have insurance to help cover the costs.

 The unexpected can happen anytime and anywhere, so it's important to protect yourself and your sponsors by having a quality J1 visa medical insurance plan for the extent of your stay.